urlgrey/hsmm-pi/README.md

 8. Expand the filesystem to fill the SD memory card
 9. Change the password for the 'pi' account
+10. If installing over an SSH connection to the Pi, then I recommend you install 'screen' (sudo apt-get install screen) to ensure that the installation script is not stopped prematurely if you lose connectivity with the Pi.
+This is optional, but I highly recommend using screen if installing over the network.
+You can find more info on screen here: http://linux.die.net/man/1/screen
-10. Run the following commands to download the HSMM-Pi project and install
+11. Run the following commands to download the HSMM-Pi project and install

 ```
 git clone https://github.com/urlgrey/hsmm-pi.git
 sh hsmm-pi/install.sh
 ```

-11. Login to the web application on the Pi: http://(IP Address of Raspberry Pi)/hsmm-pi/
+12. Login to the web application on the Pi: http://(IP Address of Raspberry Pi)/hsmm-pi/
-12. Access the Admin account using the 'admin' username and 'changeme' password.
+13. Access the Admin account using the 'admin' username and 'changeme' password.
-13. Change the password for HSMM-Pi
+14. Change the password for HSMM-Pi
-14. Configure the Pi as either an Internal or Gateway node
+15. Configure the Pi as either an Internal or Gateway node

 Internal Mesh Node Configuration
 ================================
 This represents the minimum set of steps:

 1. Select Admin->Network from the menubar
 2. Configure the WiFi interface:
     2a.
 Specify an IP address that will be unique throughout the mesh network.
 This will be different every mesh node.
 A default of 10.201.5.1 is specified; you must change this.
 3. Configure the Wired interface:
     3a.
 Set the Wired interface mode to LAN
 4. Configure the Mesh settings
     4a.
 Specify your amatuer radio callsign (i.e. KK6DCI)
     4b.
 Specify your node name, likely a composition of your callsign and a unique number in your mesh (i.e. KK6DCI-7)
 5. Click 'Save'
 6. If successful, click the 'Reboot' button in the alert and proceed.

 Gateway Node Configuration
 ================================
 This represents the minimum set of steps:

 1. Select Admin->Network from the menubar
 2. Configure the WiFi interface:
     2a.
 Specify an IP address that will be unique throughout the mesh network.
 This will be different every mesh node.
 A default of 10.201.5.1 is specified; you must change this.
 3. Configure the Wired interface:
     3a.
 Set the Wired interface mode to WAN
 4. Configure the Mesh settings
     4a.
 Specify your amatuer radio callsign (i.e. KK6DCI)
     4b.
 Specify your node name, likely a composition of your callsign and a unique number in your mesh (i.e. KK6DCI-7)
 5. Click 'Save'
 6. If successful, click the 'Reboot' button in the alert and proceed.